 NATURE'S TRUE REMEDY.
-TOWNSEND'S SARSAPARILLA
+DR. TOWNSEND'S SARSAPARILLA.
+There are three principal and the DR. TOWNSEND'S SARSAFARTLLA.
 There are three principal avenues by which Nature expels from the body what is necessary should be expelled therefrom.
 These three are the Stool, the Urine, and the Pores.
 These MUST be kept in a healthy condition, or disease is certain.
 THIS IS A FIXED AND PCSITIVE LAW; and no human being can safely disregard it.
 Now, when the system is diseased, it is the first grand object to set all these functions at work, both to expel Disease, and to restore the Health.

-The bowels must be opened, cleansed, soothed, and strengthened; the urine must be made to flow healthfully and naturally, and to throw off the impurities of the blood; the liver and stomach must be regulated; and above all the PORES must be opened, and the skin made healthy.
-These things done, and Nature will go to her work; and ruddy health will sit smiling upon the cheek; and LIFE WILL BE AGAIN A LUXURY.
+and to restore the Health.
+The bowels must be opened, cleansed, soothed, and strengthened; the urine must be made to flow healthfully and naturally, and to throw off the impurities of the blood; the liver and stomach must be regulated; and above all the DORES PORES

+The liver and stomach must be regulated, and above an one portion of the second store and store will go to her work; and ruddy health will sit smiling upon the check; and LIFE WILL BE AGAIN A LUXURY.
 We will suppose the case of a person afflicted with a bilious complaint.
-His head aches, his appetite is poor, his bones and hack ache, he is weak and nervous, his complexion is yellow, the skin dry, and his tongue furred.
+His head aches, his appetite is poor, his bones and back ache, he is weak and nervous, his complexion is yellow, the skin dry, and his tongue furred.
 He goes to a doctor for relief, and is given a dose of medicine to purge him freely, and he gets some temporary relief.
 BUT HE IS NOT CURED!
 In a few days the same symptoms return, and the same old purge is administered; and so on, until the poor man becomes a martyr to heavy, drastic purgatives.
-Now, what would be the in such a case?
+Now, what would be the TRUE BRACTICE comes a martyr to heavy, drastic purgatives.
+Now, what would be the TRUE BRACTICE in such a case ?
 What the practice that Nature herself points out?
-Why, TO SET IN HEALTHY OPERATION ALL THE MEANS THAT NATURE POSSESSES TO THROW OUT OF THE SYSTEM THE CAUSES OF DISEASE.
-The bowels must of course be evacuated, but the work is but BEGUN AT THIS STACE OF THE BUSINESS.
-The kidneys must be prompted to do their work, for they have a most important work to do; the work, for they have a most important work to do; the stomach must be cleaned; and, above all, the Pores must be relieved and enabled to throw off the secretions which ought to pass off through them.
-We repeat that by THE BOWELS-THE URINE-THE PORES, the disease must be expelled from the system, and not by the bowels alone, as is the usual practice.
+Why, TO SET IN HEALTHY OPERATION ALL THE MEANS THAT NATURE POSSESSES TO THEOW OUT OF THE SYSTEM THE CAUSES OF DISEASE.
+The bowels must of course be evacuated, but the work is but BEGUN AT THIS STAGE OF THE BUSINESS.
+The kidneys must be prompted to do their work, for they have a most important work to dq; the stomach must be cleansed; and, above all, the PORES must be relieved and enabled to throw off the secretions which ought to pass off through them.
+We repeat that by THE BOWELS-THE URINE -THE PORES, the disease must be expelled from the system, and not by the bowels alone, as is the usual practice.
 And to effect all this, resort must be had to a remedy that is congenial to the human system-a remedy that strengthens while it subdues disease.
-Such is the remedy found in OLD DR. JACOB TOWNSEND'S AMERICAN SARSA-PARILLA AND PILLS.-WARRHOUSE, 373, STRAND, LONDON.
+Such is the remedy found in OLD DE.
+JACOB TOWNSEND'S AMERICAN SARSA-PARILLA AND PILLS.-WAREHOUSE, 373; STEAND, LONDON.
 Half-pints, 2s.
 6d.: Pints, 4s.; Small Quarts, 4s.
 6d.; Quarts, 7s.
 6d.